fridamei/Portfolio/Image_filters/README.md

 Cython
 Cython code also needs a C-compiler to run.
 Linux systems (like the IFI-machines) already have them installed, Windows do not.

-The necessary packages are described in requirements.txt and is downloaded to a virtual environment\* using the command: pip install -r requirements.txt
+The necessary packages are described in requirements.txt and are downloaded to a virtual environment\* using the command: pip install -r requirements.txt